LukaP-BB/MX-MapFetcher/readme.md

     * Getting the most recent maps
     * Getting maps that are rare (lots of awards, long maps, envimix...)
     * Getting interesting maps thanks to the ordering option such as *activity, awards, comments, difficulty, MX_karma* and so on...
 * Second method is based on Random Number Generation.
 It randomly picks maps from the database as long as they fit your criterias.
+This method is great to gather random shit and find the occasional gem that might have been unnoticed.
 The database is auto-updated each time you start the program.
 ## Installation
 Either clone this repository or directlty download the files in a folder of your choice.